Cobra Museum of Modern Art

 Because the Teylers Museum is dedicated to science and natural history as well as art, people are often surprised to discover that it has some amazing art treasures in its collection.
 After all, there are few museums in the world where you can see works by Michelangelo and Raphael – and the Teylers Museum offers a generous selection of Dutch Old Masters on top of that.
 This extraordinary collection in a remarkable setting is just a short trip from the centre of Amsterdam.

 Besides the Cobra Museum, Amstelveen has another impressive museum on offer.
-Right on Amsterdam’s doorstep, find Museum JAN (formerly Jan van der Togt), which specialises in glass art.
+Right on Amsterdam’s doorstep, find Museum JAN (formerly Jan van der Togt), which specialises in glass art and Dutch design.
 Over the years it has assembled a rich collection of modern work by the masters in this field, as well as other sculptures and paintings.
 The museum also mounts a wide variety of changing exhibitions.

 For an artist’s impression of Alkmaar and the surrounding area, the place to go is the Stedelijk Museum Alkmaar.
 The museum has a collection of the excellent work depicting the city and its surroundings.
 There’s also an abundance of 16th- and 17th-century masterpieces, as well as modern art.